Things To Do In Wroclaw, Poland [Guide By Locals]

 Wrocław Główny train station (pl.
 Dworzec Główny PKP Wrocław) is the biggest and most important train station in the city.
 It’s located in a castle-looking building from the middle of the 19th century (1857).
 In our opinion, it’s one of the most beautiful train stations in Poland.
 We highly recommend seeing it not only from the outside but also from the inside.
 Also, use the escalators and see the main hall of the train station from the upper floor.

-Places to visit in Wrocław - Main train station
+Places to see in Wrocław - Wrocław Główny train station

-Trzonolinowiec is a quite weird-looking building in Wrocław city center.
 Its first version was built in 1967, and its construction was an attraction in itself.
 You see, its construction began from… the top floor.
-We won’t be rewriting here the whole complicated building process but will leave a link where you can read it by yourself.
+We won’t be rewriting the whole complicated building process but will leave a link where you can read it by yourself.
 Here you can even watch a short video from the 60s showcasing the building.

 In 1974, after the reports of the residents that the building was wobbling during strong winds, Trzonolinowiec was rebuilt.
 They stiffened the structure and supported it more on the ground level.
 Currently, the building is often called “domek na kurzej nóżce” which can be translated to a house on a chicken leg.